-The welcome from the French speaking hosts is as warm as the weather in this superb all year round riding destination, suitable for families, non riders and solo travellers alike.
+The welcome from the French-speaking hosts is warm and friendly in this superb all year round riding destination, suitable for families, non riders and solo travellers alike.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.